NeightBorusowski/CSC395_Team2/README.md

 These commands sets up the Docker container and sets it on a localhost on port 5000, in order to communicate with the LLM.

-Also for the ChatGPT and minstral functioanlity, we revoked our own personal API keys, so for those functions to work, pleas enter your own api keys in the respective place.
+Also for the ChatGPT and minstral functionality, we revoked our own personal API keys.
+For those functions to work, please enter your own API keys in their respective places.

 Framework Description